Vyachez/python_helpers/ReadMe.md

-# Library of Python helper functions
+# Collection of useful Python functions and modules

-This library of helper functions that can be used for Python projects related to data parsing, cleansing, preparation or any automation efforts.
+This collection of modules ands functions can help with Python projects related to data parsing, cleansing and preparation.
+You will find here such things like ***large file openers, email scrapers, Excel formatting automation tools*** and others.

 ## Getting Started